Frequently Asked Questions

 Will therapy fit into my unpredictable schedule?

-I understand that work in entertainment can be fast-changing and chaotic.
-I offer flexible scheduling, weekend hours, and telehealth video sessions to make sure therapy is accessible.
+I understand that working in entertainment can be fast-changing and chaotic.
+I offer flexible scheduling, Saturday hours, and both in-person and telehealth video sessions to make sure therapy is accessible wherever in CA you are located.

 What if I’ve never been to therapy before?